Trixarian/NetherSX2-patch/README.md

 Linux:
 * The xdelta3 package
+* wget, if downloading the APK is needed
 * The OpenJDK package (this name my vary depending on your Linux Distro)
 * Optional: The aapt and apksigner packages (the Linux version uses it's own binaries if these packages aren't installed)
 * A copy of the NetherSX2 APK